-Cloud security is improving all the time.
-In most cases, cloud vendors will have data encryption, functionality, and security procedures that are more stringent and more advanced than their clients.
+Cloud security continuously improves.
+In most cases, cloud vendors have data encryption, functionality, and security procedures that are more stringent and advanced than their clients.

 The Cloud comes in one size only.

-The cloud is a flexible solution, and all good providers have a wide range of cloud-computing choices.
-As seen in the list above, varying uses for the cloud will determine which type of cloud computing and functionality you need.
+The cloud is a flexible solution; all good providers have a wide range of cloud-computing choices.

 The Cloud is more expensive.